 The Second Mistake Is That They Mistreat The Up-Sell As A Lower Priced Add-On!

-A Lead Generation Course is The Font-End Product at a price of $27; while The Up-Sell is The Checklist, plus The Mind Map; as Add-Ons to The Front-End Product, priced at $17.
+For example: A Lead Generation Course is The Font-End Product at a price of $27; while The Up-Sell is The Checklist, plus The Mind Map; as Add-Ons to The Front-End Product, priced at $17.

 This Is The Wrong Way To Present An Up-Sell; Since The Up-Sell Should Be Worth Twice The Value Of The Front-End Offer; So That It Can Truly Increase Your Revenue.